serguk89/awesome-acf/README.md

 * [ACF Hider](https://wordpress.org/plugins/acf-hider/) - Hides the Advanced Custom Fields menu item in the Admin Dashboard.
 * [ACF: Image Hotspots Field](https://wordpress.org/plugins/acf-image-mapping-hotspots/) - Advanced Custom Fields add-on to allow the capturing of coordinates on an image, based on user clicks.
 * [ACF Medium Editor Field](https://wordpress.org/plugins/acf-medium-editor-field/) - Medium Editor Field for ACF.
+* [ACF Multistep](https://wordpress.org/plugins/acf-multistep/) - ACF Multistep make it easier for your clients to follow to input fields.
 * [ACF - Relationship MIME type filter](https://wordpress.org/plugins/acf-relationship-mime-type-filter/) - This plugin is an add-on for Advanced Custom Fields.
 It allows you to use "post_mime_type" filter in "relationship" field.
 * [ACF Options for Polylang](https://github.com/BeAPI/acf-options-for-polylang) - Add ACF options page support for Polylang.
 * [ACF Output Helper Functions](https://github.com/mrwweb/acf-helper-functions) - A powerful set of functions for outputting common markup patterns with Advanced Custom Fields Plugin for WordPress.